wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Constitutes a Traffic Infraction in Wisconsin?

 Traffic infractions in Wisconsin are offenses that violate road regulations and municipal ordinances.
-These types of violations are considered minor offenses, and a peace officer or authorized official of the DMV will issue a citation or ticket.
-The implications of receiving a ticket include paying a fine and having penalty points on their driver’s license to the erring individual.
+These types of violations are considered minor offenses, and a peace officer or authorized official of the DMV typically issues a citation or ticket.
+The implications of receiving a ticket include paying a fine and having penalty points on their driver’s license for the erring individual.
 Wisconsin uses a point system to deter drivers from following unsafe practices on the road.
 Drivers who accumulate penalty points risk disqualification if they commit further offenses within twelve months.

 Examples of Traffic Infractions in Wisconsin